 LA Public Transportation, Commuting & Jobs

 With low unemployment, a robust entertainment and tourism industry, and more than 300 aerospace companies, Los Angeles is a great place to work.
-Skip the congested freeways and hop on the LA Metro for stress-free commutes on the country's third-most comprehensive public transit system.
+Hop on the LA Metro to commute on the country's third-most comprehensive public transit system.
 Air transport links are also plentiful, with international flights at Los Angeles International Airport (LAX) and domestic routes out of suburban airports in Ontario, Burbank and Santa Ana.

 Fun Things to Do in Los Angeles